mrafayaleem/gdx-sqlite/README.md

 *Note: This project is no more actively maintained.
 Please check out the various forks [here](https://github.com/mrafayaleem/gdx-sqlite/network) to follow up with active developments around this repository.*

 gdx-sqlite is a cross-platform Libgdx extension for SQLite database handling.
-The extension abstracts databse handling to provide a unified method to handle database transacitons across multiple platforms while also adding SQLite support for desktop version of Libgdx application.
+The extension handles database transactions across multiple platforms by a unified method.
+The extension adds SQLite support for desktop version of Libgdx application.

 Currently supported platforms:
 - Android (Implemented using Android SQLite API)